concongo/teamway-workapi/README.md

 * Worker Model and its attributes are simplied for test purposes.
 * The Data model is abstracted for just one company and locality.
 * Django and DRF Framework have been picked for the development of the task.
-* No Paginitation has been implemented
+* No Pagination has been implemented

 ----
 ### **Data Model**